satscape/Xtenscape/README.txt

 Xtenscape is a java application to control X-10 Home automation devices.
-This app is NOT open source and can be downloaded at www.satscape.co.uk (free!)
+It is no longer under development.

-Xtenscape-for-iPhone is open source and can be found here.
+Xtenscape-for-iPhone (this stuff) is open source and can be found here.
 The app was originally on the Apple App store, but I withdrew it as I don't really like iPhone developing, and didn't want to pay apple $99 per year for writing apps for their devices :-)